Paediatric First Aid

 The Paediatric First Aid certificate is valid for 3 years.

-This Paediatric First Aid online training course is suited to anyone who works with, or around, children and infants, such as:
+This Paediatric First Aid course is aimed at any individual who may work in a role with, or around, children and infants.

 - School and nursery staff

 - Sports club staff

 The course content is also suitable for providing essential knowledge to the parents/carers/family of children and infants.

 - Licenses purchased remain until used

 Paediatric First Aid is an essential skill.
 But if a child or infant required first aid, would you know how to respond?

 Unfortunately, only 5% of UK adults currently feel confident to administer paediatric first aid.
 Yet when faced with an emergency, there are simple steps you can take before the emergency services arrive that could help save the life of a child.